nemisj/docs/cv.md

 ( <http://www.inholland.nl/inhollandcom/> )

-Major:"Business Informatics".
+*Major:* "Business Informatics".

-This education was focused mainly on Business processes and there was almost nothing technical.
+Education at "The InHolland University of Applied Sciences" was mainly focused on Business processes and there was almost nothing technical involved.
 Since I preffer to dive deep into the technologies and software, this education was a bad match for me.
-As a result of that I haven't finished this study and moved to "The Hague University of Applied Sciences" to do the real software developmnt.
+As a result I haven't finished this study and moved to "The Hague University of Applied Sciences" to do the real software development.

 ### 1990 - 2000 : Highschool in Ukraine